Solar Photovoltaic Assessment with Large Language Model: Introduction

-Another major challenge is the misclassification of visually similar objects.
+Another challenge is the misclassification of visually similar objects.
 For example, shadows, parking lots, or other flat surfaces may be incorrectly identified as solar panels due to their comparable appearance in satellite images.
-This issue is exacerbated in environments with high visual complexity or varying lighting conditions, which can obscure or distort the features LLMs rely on for accurate classification.
-Furthermore, LLMs often display low accuracy in complex tasks such as spatial localization and quantification of solar panels.
-Accurate spatial localization requires precise mapping of panel locations, while quantification involves estimating the number and capacity of panels, both of which demand high precision and reliability.
+This issue is exacerbated in environments with high visual complexity or varying lighting conditions, which can obscure or distort the features LLMs rely on for accurate classification; related remote-sensing studies underscore the difficulty of robust shadow handling \cite{ShadowSurvey2024}.
+These failure modes motivate the task decomposition, schema-standardization, and few-shot strategies introduced below.

 To address the challenges associated with LLMs in solar panel detection, we propose prompting and fine-tuning strategies.
-First, solar panel detection involves analyzing complex rooftop images to accurately identify and assess solar installations.
+We operationalize these strategies within an end-to-end PVAL pipeline.
 To manage this complexity, we implement task decomposition within our PVAL framework.
 We begin by defining the overall objective in the prompt, guiding the model to understand the context and goals of the analysis.
 The task is then broken down into specific steps: first, the model performs a holistic image analysis to detect potential solar panels; second, it pinpoints the exact locations of these panels within predefined regions; and third, it estimates the quantity of panels based on their arrangement and visibility.
 This structured approach ensures that each sub-task is handled systematically, reducing the likelihood of errors and improving the overall accuracy of detection.
-By decomposing the task, we enable the LLM to focus on manageable components, thereby enhancing its ability to process complex visual data effectively.